BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 **COMPOSITION**

-three Mordor Orc Siege Crew, one of which is the Siege Veteran, and a Mordor Siege Troll.
+Crewed by three Mordor Orc Siege Crew, one of which is a [Siege Veteran], and a Mordor Siege Troll.

 **OPTIONS**